flatwhatson/guix-channel/README.md

 ### emacs-native-comp

-Emacs built from the experimental `feature/native-comp` branch, which adds support for native compilation of Elisp.
+Emacs built with support for native compilation of Elisp.

+This package once tracked the `feature/native-comp` branch on savannah, but now tracks `master` as the feature was merged for inclusion in Emacs 28.

 See [GccEmacs][gccemacs] for more information.

 ### emacs-pgtk-native-comp

-Emacs built from an unofficial `pgtk-nativecomp` branch, which is a merge of the `feature/pgtk` and `feature/native-comp` branches on savannah.
-PGTK provides a "pure" GTK3 rendering engine, bringing support for Wayland and improved performance on X.
+Emacs built with support for native compilation of Elisp and a new "pure" GTK3 rendering engine, bringing support for Wayland and improved performance on X.

+This package tracks an unofficial [pgtk-nativecomp][flatwhatson-pgtk] branch, which was once a merge of the `feature/pgtk` and `feature/native-comp` branches on savannah.
+Since native compilation was merged for inclusion in Emacs 28, this branch tracks `feature/pgtk` with slightly more frequent merges from `master`.

 See [masm11's branch][masm11-pgtk] for more information on PGTK.

-See [fejfighter's branch][fejfighter-pgtk] for the original pgtk-nativecomp merge.

-This package builds from [my pgtk-nativecomp branch][flatwhatson-pgtk] which is frequently updated from the upstream branches on savannah.

 ### libgccjit-10